jaantollander/masters-thesis/content/40_results.md

 ![
 Total rates of `quotactl` and `sync` operations from compute nodes to each OST.
-We can see that the `quotactl` rate looks well balances between OSTs, compared to read and write rates in Figure \ref{fig:total-ost-1}, likely because it does not operate on specific files, but rather fetches the disk quota information.
+We can see that the `quotactl` rate looks well balanced between OSTs, compared to other rates, such as `read` and `write` rates in Figure \ref{fig:total-ost-1}, likely because it does not operate on specific files, users cannot easily perform a different amount of `quotactl` operations of different OSTs.
 The `sync` rate is very low and does not exhibit interesting patterns.
 \label{fig:total-ost-4}
 ](figures/2022-10-27_ost_compute_4.svg)